|

 (i) Interest rate risk:

-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's long-term debt obligations with floating interest rates.
+Interest rate nsk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Company's exposure to the risk of changes in market interest rates relates pnmanly to the Company's long-term debt obligations with floating interest rates.

 (ii) Foreign currency risk:

-The Company is exposed to foreign currency risk arising mainly on borrowing, export of finished goods and import of raw material.
-Foreign currency exposures are managed within approved policy parameters utilising forward contracts.
+The Company is exposed to foreign currency risk arising mainly on borrowing, export of finished goods and import of raw material Foreign currency exposures are managed within approved policy parameters utilising forward contracts.

 (B) Credit risk:

-The Company limits its exposure to credit risk of cash held with banks by dealing with highly rated banks and institutions and retaining sufficient balances in bank accounts requirec to meet a month's operational costs.
+The Company limits its exposure to credit nsk of cash held with banks by dealing with highly rated banks and institutions and retaining sufficient balances in bank accounts required to meet a month's operational costs.
 The Management reviews the bank accounts on regular basis and fund drawdowns are planned to ensure that there is minimal surplus cash in bank accounts.
 The Company does not foresee any credit risks on deposits with regulatory authorities.

 ( C ) Liquidity risk:

-Liquidity risk is ttia risk that the Company will not be able to meet its financial obligations as they become due.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company manages its liquidity risk by ensuring, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due.

-58. Capital management:
+59. Capital management:

-For the purpose of the Company's capital management, capital Includes issued equity capital, share premium and all other equity reserves attributable to the equity holders The primary objective of the Company's capital management is to maximize the shareholder value and to ensure the Company’s ability to continue as a going concern.
+For the purpose of the Company's capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders The primary objective of the Company's capital management is to maximize the shareholder value and to ensure the Company's ability to continue as a going concern.

-59. Corporate social responsibility:
+60. Corporate social responsibility:

 (B) No expenditure has been paid to a related party, in relation to CSR expenditure as per Ind-AS 24.
 Related Party Disclosures.

-61. Previous year figures have been regrouped/ reclassified to conform presentation as per Ind AS as required by Schedule III of the Act.
+62. Previous year figures have been regrouped/ reclassified to conform presentation as per Ind AS as required by Schedule III of the Act.

 The accompanying notes are an integral part of these financial statements.